maanitgoyal/trains-controller/blog.md

 Day 3 - 30-09-2025
 The first thing which I'll do today is to make a method to reset speed of a train after it reaches a station.
 I need to change the method for train moving.
 My logic is flawed.
 But for now I will be starting with task cii.
 I have made controller in TrainsController.java.
 Add weight condition in embarking.
 Task cii works perfectly fine i think.
 I need to check for reverse route when the route line finishes.

+Day 4 - 01-10-2025
+There was a lot of feedback from my tutor.
+I need to refactor my entire code.
+I have to make parent class and sub classes which inherit from them.
+I am gonna start working on Station.java first.
+I have created 4 subclasses of Station representing every station.
+I have created a helper method in Helper.java which returns a Station object based on the type.
+In that function, I have used "POLYMORPHISM" concept of OOPS design, where I declare a variable of parent type (Station) and assign it to object of subclass.
+I have also changed the data structure for storing stations to hashmap.
+I have also deleted the InfoResponses variables in Station.java.